Boosting the economy through Australia’s migration programme

 Growth in business visa programmes will be prioritised and over $300 million will be saved through changes to Australia’s 2014-15 migration programme, Minister for Immigration and Border Protection, the Hon Scott Morrison, said today.

 ‘The Abbott Government is ensuring our migration programme matches the nation’s economic and skills needs while also contributing to a cohesive and strong community,’ Minister Morrison said.
+If you are looking to move, you may wish to consider Free Australian Visa Assessments.

 ‘This Budget allocates almost 68 per cent of Australia’s migration places to skilled migration, and reprioritises employer-sponsored visas.

 ‘With the reprioritisation towards employer-sponsored visas, employers will be assisted in finding workers to fill vital positions where they have been unable to find local workers.
 This also protects Australian workers, who will have less direct competition from independent migrants who arrive without a guaranteed job.
+Skilled migration to Australia is on the rise for but it can be difficult to know if you are headed in the correct direction – we recommend checking out Australian Migration Agents in The UK.

 ‘The 2014-15 migration program provides a total of 190 000 places including 128 550 for skilled migration, 60 885 places for family migration and 565 places for migration under the special eligibility stream.